AlbumVigintinovem/e-commerce-store/README.md

-# e-commerce-store
+# e-Commerce Store

-e-Commerce Store With React - Redux
+e-Commerce store page built with Bootstrap, React and Redux, included filtering and sorting.